Future Year Scholars Program Taps Top Undergraduates to Attend Darden

 Aguemon is one of the first students to be accepted into Darden’s Future Year Scholars Program, a deferred admissions program aimed at top college seniors or fifth-year master’s degree students.
 Now in its second year, Darden is expanding the program thanks to the support of a $3 million anonymous gift.

 The program seeks to benefit both the applicants and Darden.
 Applicants like Aguemon receive guaranteed admission to a top MBA program, giving them the confidence to take risks and be bold early in their career, knowing that they have certain next steps secured.
 Meanwhile, the Darden School widens and strengthens its recruiting funnel, getting on the radar of top college students who might not otherwise be considering an MBA.

-There are additional incentives for accepted applicants, as well, including a scholarship of $15,000 per year of study at Darden, eligibility for additional scholarships and early access to the Darden network of over 15,000 alumni, among other benefits.
+There are additional incentives for accepted applicants, as well, including early access to the Darden network of over 15,000 alumni, among other benefits.

 “It definitely provides you with a sense of comfort knowing you’re admitted,” said Aguemon.
 “It also puts pressure on you.
 You can’t just go out and waste the next few years.
 I want to bring something to school.
 I don’t want to just show up and not be able to add to the community.”

 If the past is any indication, Aguemon will do more than just show up.

 Born in Ivory Coast, Aguemon grew up in Virginia and excelled academically from a young age, enrolling in a math and science magnet high school while playing football for his home high school in Loudon County.

 Aguemon continued his football career at Dartmouth and committed to the ROTC program as a contracted cadet.
 He even briefly founded and ran a textbook rental business while not immersed in school work.
 Although he remains close to the program, Aguemon eventually left football behind to focus on his academics and numerous extracurricular activities as he pursued a government degree.